Investigation launched after train sped through Peterborough station, injuring 15 passengers

-An investigation has been launched after a train travelled through points at Peterborough Railway Station three times over the speed limit – injuring 15 passengers.
+An investigation has been launched after a train travelled through points near Peterborough Railway Station three times over the speed limit – injuring 15 passengers.

 The Peterborough Telegraph reported last month how passengers on board the service, running from Newcastle to London, thought the train had been de-railed when the incident happened on April 17.